 Soft, not overly sweet, fluffy, delicious, and different from regular pancakes.
 Souffle pancakes are a must-try for any pancake lover!

-To make it different, I have tried this recipe adding the following ingredients:
+To make it different, I added the following ingredients:

 - You can change the flavor by adding ¼ teaspoon of extracts like vanilla, lemon, or almond.
 Try them with a different one each time.

-- Try adding a teaspoon of cocoa and sift it with the flour before adding it to the egg yolks to make chocolate-flavored pancakes.
+- Add a teaspoon of cocoa and sift it with the flour before adding it to the egg yolks to make chocolate-flavored pancakes.

 - Matcha is always a favorite addition to Japanese pancakes.
 Just sift it in with the flour.